sassoftware/sas-container-runtime/examples/scr-k8s-monitoring/README.md

 You can install multiple Helm charts to monitor SAS Container Runtime.
 You configure Helm charts by overriding assigned chart values.
 For more information, see the Helm documentation.

-Here is an example that shows the commands that add some common chart repositories, and then install them.
+Here is an example that shows the commands that add some common chart repositories, and then installs them.

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts